openshift/enhancements/enhancements/kube-apiserver/startup-monitor.md

 This enhancement is describing a fallback mechanism that will make the operand to revert to the last healthy revision when the new revision fails, and how the operator will notice this event and how it will react.

 The fallback mechanism is opt-in by the operator, and kube-apiserver and etcd operators (and potentially kcm and ks) have to consult the deployment topology in the infrastructure resource to decide.
+Most of the text here is generic, but we will focus mainly on the cluster-kube-apiserver-operator use-case first.

 ## Motivation